 In June 2008, the ARP Participants adopted a Net Metering Policy to permit interconnection of customer-owned renewable generation to its Members' distribution system.
 This policy facilitates the purchase of excess customer-owned renewable generation and outlines the metering, billing and crediting procedures to be followed by ARP Participants.
 Thus, through the Net Metering Program the ARP has been able to switch the fuel used to provide the energy from certain residential and commercial customer loads from traditional ARP fuel sources to PV.
-As of December 2010, ARP had approximately 522 kW of solar photovoltaic renewable generation connected to the grid through the Net Metering Program.
+As of December 2011, the ARP had approximately 705 kW of solar photovoltaic renewable generation connected to the grid through the Net Metering Program.

-As with the conservation programs, FMPA is currently not including the effects of its net metering program in its forecast of demand and net energy for load as this program is still in a pilot phase.
+As with the conservation programs, FMPA is currently not including the effects of its net metering program in its forecast of demand and net energy for load as the program results are still under FMPA's designated threshold for level of significance.
 However, to the extent that recent net metering program results via reduced customer consumption of utility generated electricity have been captured in actual consumption data for the last one or two years, the effects of the program are included in the current load forecast.